Coffee shops in Seoul can be found occupying virtually every street corner. For coffee lovers, the Korean capital is a caffeinated paradise.

 Where: 10-206 Hannam-dong, Yongsan-gu, Seoul

 Old Ferry Donut (formerly Ferry Roasters) is a favourite Seoul dessert spot among locals and expats alike.
 The coffee shop is tucked away down a peaceful residential street away from the hustle and bustle of downtown Itaewon.
-If you didn’t know that it were here, you probably wouldn’t find the place.
+If you didn’t know that it was here, you probably wouldn’t find the place.

-The speciality of Old Ferry Donut is, of course, delightfully sinful sticky donuts.
+The specialty of Old Ferry Donut is, of course, delightfully sinful sticky donuts.
 There is quite an extensive range on offer, including donuts that present a wacky blend of ingredients (e.g. basil with chocolate) yet somehow just work…

 For 10,000 won ($10), you can order a sample box of mini donuts in a variety of flavours.
 The signature beverage at Old Ferry is the Donut Latte.